MangelMaxime/Thoth/docs/src/Content/Elmish/FormBuilder.md

 ### Will there be a Fulma based library ?

 Yes, I am already working on it but it's not ready yet for a public release.
-Because, I want to support all/most of Bulma features and it takes times to designs
+Because I want to support all/most of Bulma features and it takes time to design

 ### Is there any CSS included ?